36 Water vapor and condensates

 \[ \begin{align} A &= \left(\begin{array}{cccc} d_1 & e_1 & \dots & 0 \\ b_1 & d_2 & e_2 \hspace{2 cm}\dots & 0 \\ \vdots & \hspace{2 cm}\ddots & \ddots & \vdots \\ 0 & \dots & b_{N_L - 1} & d_{N_L} \end{array}\right) \end{align} \]

 with vectors $\mathbf{c}, \mathbf{e} \in \mathbb{R}^{N_L - 1}$, $\mathbf{e} \in \mathbb{R}^{N_L}$.
-For this you get
+For these, one obtains

 \[ \begin{align} c_i &= \frac{\Delta t}{2}\frac{\alpha_{i + \frac{1}{2}, i}W_{i + 1/2}^{(n + 1)}}{V_{i + 1}},\\ d_1 &= 1 - \frac{\Delta t}{2}\alpha_{\frac{3}{2}, 1}\frac{W_{3/2}^{(n + 1)}}{V_1},\\ d_i &= 1 + \frac{\Delta t}{2}\frac{\alpha_{i - \frac{1}{2}, i}W_{i - 1/2}^{(n + 1)} - \alpha_{i + \frac{1}{2}, i}W_{i + 1/2}^{(n + 1)}}{V_i},\\ d_{N_L} &= 1 + \frac{\Delta t}{2}\frac{\alpha_{N_L - \frac{1}{2}, N_L}W_{N_L - 1/2}^{(n + 1)}}{V_{N_L}},\\ e_i &= -\frac{\Delta t}{2}\alpha_{i + \frac{1}{2}, i + 1}\frac{W_{i + 1/2}^{(n + 1)}}{V_i}. \end{align} \]